Check out the beautiful city from above with a cocktail in hand at one of these best rooftop bars in Hong Kong!

-It’s no secret that the food and nightlife in Hong Kong is outrageously good.
+Looking for the best rooftop bar in Hong Kong?
+You’re in luck, because it’s no secret that the food and nightlife in Hong Kong is outrageously good.
 As the name of my website suggests, I’m a sucker for Yoga, a healthy serving of wine and plenty of travel, and one of the first things that I do when I visit a new city is to research the best rooftop and outdoor bars to check out, so I can sip on my glass of Sauvignon Blanc while admiring the panoramic views.

 Visiting Hong Kong for the first time?
-Click here for 8 Essential Things to Do for First Time Visitors to Hong Kong!
+Click here for 8 essential things to do for first time visitors to Hong Kong!

 1. Ozone Bar

 Located on the 118th floor of the Ritz Carlton Hotel in Hong Kong, Ozone Bar is one of the highest rooftop bars in the world with the prices to match.
 Nevertheless, the sky high view from Ozone is unparalleled – it is so high up that sometimes the view is obstructed by clouds!

-2. Wooloomooloo Wan Chai
+2. Wooloomooloo Wan Chai (Closed)

 This is perhaps my favourite rooftop bar to visit when I’m home in Hong Kong, mainly because I live close enough that I can roll home after a few drinks.
 The drinks at Wooloomooloo Wan Chai are relatively reasonably priced and it’s a hidden gem in the heart of the city.

 Sevva is conveniently located in Central and is a popular after-work drinks destination.
 Its rooftop bar looks over Victoria Harbour as well as inland over the former legislative council building, a colonial structure that lights up at night.
-The ambience can be a little frou-frou and there is a dress code, so be sure to dress appropriately.
+Unfortunately, it is scheduled to close in May 2024 as its lease expires.

 4. Sugar Bar & Lounge

-What Sugar lacks in convenience (it is located on the east side of Hong Kong island), it makes up for in a beautiful outdoor terrace and delicious drinks.
+What Sugar lacks in convenience (it is located on the east side of Hong Kong island, though still easily accessible by MTR), it makes up for in a beautiful outdoor terrace and delicious drinks.

 5. Skye Rooftop Bar